brantondemoss/brantondemoss.github.io/writing/kata.md

 Note that the raw network (just playing top move recommended by policy net) strength is around ~3000, while the full AlphaZero bot (using the policy network + MCTS + value network) achieves a rating > 5000.
 This gives us an idea of how much stronger the tree search and value estimation makes the raw network move intuition.

-Going back to our earlier definition of intelligence as a measure of learning efficiency, it would have been excellent to see how the Elo strength as a function of self-play games changed from AlphaGo to AlphaGo Zero.
+In the context of our earlier definition of intelligence as a measure of learning efficiency, it would have been excellent to see how the Elo strength as a function of self-play games changed from AlphaGo to AlphaGo Zero.

-Finally the DeepMind team extended their AlphaGo Zero method to chess and shogi, removing all Go-specific aspects of the program (e.g. not generating additional training samples from the board's [$D_4$](https://en.wikipedia.org/wiki/Dihedral_group) symmetry), and published again, calling it AlphaZero.
+Finally the DeepMind team extended their AlphaGo Zero method to chess and shogi, removing all Go-specific aspects of the program (e.g. not generating additional training samples from the [board's symmetry](https://en.wikipedia.org/wiki/Dihedral_group)), and published again, calling it AlphaZero.

 ## Zero Explosion
 AlphaGo shook both the Go world and AI research community, but DeepMind largely left their work behind and moved on to other topics.
 With only the research papers to guide them, many started to re-implement AlphaZero.